danielshervheim/danielshervheim.github.io/_coursework/CSCI 8980/2 Acceleration Techniques in OpenGL.md

 # Acceleration Techniques in OpenGL

-In fall 2019 I took **Game Engine Technologies** with Dr. Stephen Guy.
-We were provided with a minimal OpenGL game engine written by the professor for use in the course.
+A project for Dr. Stephen Guy's class **Game Engine Technologies**.
+We were provided with a minimal OpenGL game engine written by the professor.

 Our directive was to implement acceleration techniques in the provided engine.
 I chose to implement view-frustum culling, an LOD system, and distance-based sorting.